 - You cannot like other pages.
 Your page will be stand alone and if you rely on networking to get leads or clients, this can be a huge drawback for you.

 - You won’t have a search bar at the top of the page, since you cannot like other pages.

 So what can you do about this?

-If you start your business account from your private profile, go to www.facebook.com/pages/create.php to link your profiles.
+If you start your business account from your private profile, you should link your profiles together.
 There are a lot of advantages to linking your private and business profiles, and take comfort in knowing that anyone on your business page will not be able to tell who is linked to or admin of that account.
 The function just allows you to toggle through your business and personal accounts easily, and helps you get around the limitations that a purely business Facebook profile would put on you.
 To switch from one page to the next, look to your left sidebar, which should clearly show your alternate page.
 But be cautious.
 Always look at the top of your page when posting to see which account you are posting as.